Ja'Mal Green: Career

 Green founded My Turn to Own, a home-ownership nonprofit, in 2021.
 My Turn to Own dissolved in April 2024.

 Green garnered some local attention following his activism surrounding the Laquan McDonald case.
 In February 2022, he was again arrested for taking part in a protest which was demanding the arrest of then-Chicago police officer Jason Van Dyke for the murder of Laquan McDonald.

 In June 2022 Green announced that he intended to run for mayor of Chicago again on a platform focused on public safety, modernizing city government, economic development, and climate change.
-Green filed petitions to be on the ballot for the 2023 Chicago mayoral election in December of 2022 and won a lottery to be the first candidate listed on the ballot.
+Green filed petitions to be on the ballot for the 2023 Chicago mayoral election in December 2022 and won a lottery to be the first candidate listed on the ballot.
 In the initial round of the election, Green was defeated, placing sixth of nine candidates with 12,239 votes (2.17% of the election's overall vote).

 Green endorsed Paul Vallas in the runoff election.
 The TRiiBE reported in May 2023 that Green endorsed Vallas one day after Vallas's campaign paid Green $28,460.
-Campaign finance disclosures later revealed that Vallas paid Green a total of $72,685.

 In 2023, the Sun-Times reported that Green's company Majostee Marketing (which was dissolved in June, 2023) "steered small businesses seeking COVID-19 relief loans to three lenders that were faulted in a congressional report last year for having turned a blind eye to fraud."
-Green's company was paid by the lenders for each referral.
-The Sun-Times reported Green also accepted Paycheck Protection Program funds himself of $20,833, the maximum available to a sole proprietor.
-Majostee Marketing got a separate PPP loan of $15,000.